-The VALUE-Dx project encourages all relevant stakeholders to register today for a Massive Open Online Course (MOOC) on Diagnostics for AMR: Building back better from the COVID-19 pandemic, developed by the London School of Hygiene & Tropical Medicine in partnership with Becton, Dickinson and Company (BD).
+The VALUE-Dx project encouraged all relevant stakeholders to partake in a Massive Open Online Course (MOOC) on Diagnostics for AMR: Building back better from the COVID-19 pandemic, developed by the London School of Hygiene & Tropical Medicine in partnership with Becton, Dickinson and Company (BD).

-This free three-week course provides valuable insight into how COVID-19 has affected country AMR programmes and how countries can explore the lessons and benefits that the responses to the COVID-19 pandemic hold for AMR.
-You will be able to learn at your own pace with a faculty of leading experts in COVID-19 and AMR and be part of the largest community of AMR professionals on the cutting edge of new information.
+This free three-week course provided valuable insight into how COVID-19 has affected country AMR programmes and how countries can explore the lessons and benefits that the responses to the COVID-19 pandemic hold for AMR.
+You were able to learn at your own pace with a faculty of leading experts in COVID-19 and AMR and be part of the largest community of AMR professionals on the cutting edge of new information.

-- You will learn about diagnostic technology innovations and diagnostic capacity increases developed in response to the COVID-19 pandemic and how they can be applied to the AMR response.
+- You learned about diagnostic technology innovations and diagnostic capacity increases developed in response to the COVID-19 pandemic and how they can be applied to the AMR response.

-- You will learn about the importance of quality and data systems for AMR diagnostics and AMR data sharing to strengthen surveillance and reporting, and opportunities for professional development as part of a culture of continuous learning.
+- You learned about the importance of quality and data systems for AMR diagnostics and AMR data sharing to strengthen surveillance and reporting, and opportunities for professional development as part of a culture of continuous learning.

-- You will have the opportunity to join discussion forums to share your knowledge and views with colleagues and benefit from the experiences of other learners from around the world.
+- You got the opportunity to join discussion forums to share your knowledge and views with colleagues and benefit from the experiences of other learners from around the world.

 How can the COVID-19 pandemic help us defeat Antimicrobial Resistance?